vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 The new
 [Solutions](https://developer.vippsmobilepay.com/docs/solutions)
-section of our developer documentation describes best practice for combining Vipps APIs for specific use cases, like:
+section of our developer documentation describes best practice for combining APIs for specific use cases, like:

 * Loyalty at the point of sale (POS)
 * Electric vehicle charging